FallenMax/sketchybar-config/README.md

 Features

-- Displays app titles and updates on change
+- Displays app titles and updates on change (with animation ✨)
   - Instead of using spaces for fixed purposes, I allocate any new task to a free space.
 So it's nice to know how spaces are used and their purpose from a glance
 - Co-exists with macOS native menubar
   - Native menubar is useful, also I'm using [MenubarX](https://menubarx.app/)